Cosi-166/webservice_demo/readme.md

 #### Summary

-Contains a series of examples for teaching and demonstrating how webservices work.
+Contains a series of examples for teaching and demonstrating how Webservices work.

 #### Courses

-Used at Brandeis Univesrity, Computer Science 105b and 166b
+Used at Brandeis University

 #### Dependencies